-Day 1 - You will be collected from your hotel in Montevideo and taken to the Tres Cruces bus terminal to take the bus to Rocha region.
+Day 1 - Make your way to the Tres Cruces bus terminal in Montevideo to take the bus to Rocha region (tickets provided).
 It's about a 4 to 5 hour journey to the starting point in the north east of the country.
 On the road you should see the large herds of cattle grazing in the pasture, as well as hundreds of horses and gauchos working with them.
 Arrive at Los Chajá Ecolodge, in Barra de Valizas, in time for lunch and to meet the team and horses.
 In the afternoon saddle up and start riding through the woods to a hidden lagoon where you can have a refreshing swim!
 Once on the horses again, you return to Los Chajá along the Atlantic coast, a chance for a long canter in the surf.
 Dinner and overnight at Los Chajá Ecolodge. (approx 3 hours riding).
 (B,L,D)